 Can security be granted over real estate?
 If so, what are the most common forms of security granted over real estate and what is the procedure?

 Yes, real estate (freehold and certain leaseholds) may be mortgaged.
 A security over real estate is created by the parties entering into a security agreement and registering the mortgage with the registrar.
-The registrar will issue a real estate mortgage note to be delivered to the possession of the beneficiary of the mortgage (purely electronic mortgage registration is possible physical mortgage notes will be phased out).
+The registrar will register the real estate mortgage on an electronic register.
+Previously, real estate mortgage notes were issued by the registrar to be delivered to the possession of the beneficiary of the mortgage – these old notes may still be used when taking security, but are being phased out.

 Machinery and equipment